 What if you spilled bleach on half your wardrobe?
 What would you do?

-Some hypothetical questions are so ridiculous that we dismiss them as absurd, laughable queries.
+Some hypothetical questions are so ridiculous we dismiss them as absurd, laughable queries.
 Sadly, though, the above question is not purely hypothetical.

 I was shocked by two things.

-First, I was shocked by my own brainlessness.
+First, I was shocked by my brainlessness.
 How could I make such a ridiculous mistake?
 Truth be told, I simply wasn’t paying attention.
 There’s no other explanation.
 If there’s a lesson to be learned here, it’s that attention must be paid, even during the most mundane tasks.